-For those who have showed concern for my safety, I thank you, and wanted to ensure you that I am staying safe.
+For those who have shown concern for my safety, I thank you and wanted to assure you that I am staying safe.
 Also, in many train stations, airports and most areas where there are a lot of people, there are either police and/or service people with very large guns in hand, just waiting for anyone to get out-of-line.

 I know it’s been a while since my last post.
 I have been spending time with family and friends, meeting new people, planning what to do next, and I was down for the count for 48 hours around New Years.
 Or, I can just fess up and admit I got lazy.
 However, after spending a good length of time traveling through Europe and either experiencing things first-hand or just noting items for future reference, I decided a pro-tips post was in order.

 I have shared how I loathe carrying coins in a recent post.
 However, it has grown on me.
 The reason for my attitude adjustment is due to how much I am in transit, and the desire for clean bathrooms.
 It goes without saying that the bathrooms that cost anywhere from 50 – 1 euro or franc are usually spotless, whereas the free ones, well, let’s just say can be fairly repulsive with either wall-to-wall graffiti, the fresh scent of urine or missing toilet seats.
 Therefore, always carry coinage throughout Europe, for if nothing else, it gives you peace of mind when you are in need.